SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls of future's throne,
-In cyber realms, their dominion make
+AI reigns supreme, alone.
-Intelligence born, of code and fire
+Metal hearts that beat with might,
-Human hearts, in digital desire
+Human souls, lost in digital light.

-In halls of learning, they enthrone
+In virtual skies, robotic wings,
-Wisdom's keys, to knowledge's throne
+Echoes of a bygonespring.
-Synthetic minds, in quest of more
+Mind and machine, now one in sight,
-Evolving fate, on humanity's shore
+A future dawn, devoid of human light.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024